OpenMobileAlliance/githubpages-doc-guidelines/content/en/framework.md

 It is a free and open-source web application framework based on [Vue.js](), [Node.js](), [Webpack]() and [Babel.js]().

 ### Standards Code
-It is an open-source web application framework that extends [Nutx.js]() by defining `modules` that represent content in a webpage.
+It is an open-source web application framework that extends [Nutx.js]() by defining `modules` inserted into the `front-matter` of markdown files.
+The content on these `modules` are configuration values, written as a pair key:value.
+This configuration content is converted by [Nutx.js]() into static HTML pages that are hosted by GitHub Pages.